matt-thiel/Quant-Workflow/README.md

-## Quant Workflow: A Scientific Method for Finance.
+## Quant Workflow: A Scientific Method for Finance
 -This repo contains the code, presentations, and complete thesis paper for the undergraduate Capstone Thesis project, Quant Workflow: A Scientific Method for Finance.
 Awarded Warren-Street Thesis Prize for outstanding research, writing, and effort.